k2-fsa/sherpa/docs/source/ncnn/android/index.rst

 =======

 In this section, we describe how to build an Android app for ``real-time`` speech recognition with `sherpa-ncnn`_.
+We also provide real-time speech recognition video demos.

 .. hint::

-  During recognition, it does not need to access the Internet.
+  During speech recognition, it does not need to access the Internet.
   Everyting is processed locally on your phone.

 .. toctree::